huangshk/Video-Analysis-System/README.md

 - Extract the audio from the video.

 The frontend is several static pages, while the backend is based on the Flask framework.
 Further, the object detection utilize ImageAI which implements a RetinaNet model, while the audio extraction leverages the MoivePy tool.
 Since the model file is too large to upload to Github, please download it from [RetinaNet](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/resnet50_coco_best_v2.0.1.h5) and place it in the folder "/Video_Analysis/models".

 The system supports both CPU and Nvidia GPU, and the GPU can significantly speed up the processing.
+Since the backend of object detection is TensorFlow, we can configure the usage of multiple GPUs to scale out the model, serving more users at the same time.

+The file "test.py" simulates sending requests to the system.

 ## Showcase
 ### 1. Upload video to the system for further processing.